bibbox/app-openspecimen-fair/INSTALL-APP.md

 Browsing data is possible without login!

 #### Set up Provenance Access Point
-Open the Neo4j Browser, either via the app dashboard or by changing the subdomain of the URL to `<instancename>-pap-noe4j` Login with username: "neo4j", password: "neo4j".
+Open the Neo4j Browser, either via the app details in the Bibbox Instances-page or by changing the subdomain of the URL to `<instancename>-pap-noe4j`
+Login with username: "neo4j", password: "neo4j".
 You will be asked to set a new password, remember it!